GibNub/topinfinity-account-manager/README.md

 # topinfinity-account-manager

- A program to manage multiple accounts for topinfinity Must get topic id from website
+A program to manage multiple accounts for topinfinity.

+To get ids, use inspect element.

+Change the amount of accounts by adding or removing usernames.